JackSun200312/ECP/README.md

 - **Description**: A selected subset of answer-construction problems from the PutnamBench dataset, chosen to evaluate the ECP pipeline on university-level problems.

-## Experiment Summary
+## Experiment Overview

-We show the end-to-end answer construction ("Conjecturer Model") and theorem proving ("Prover Model") accuracy with Pass@32 metric on 3,431 ConstructiveBench problems, comparing the CoT baseline vs. ECP for answer construction.
+We show the end-to-end answer-construction ("Conjecturer Model") and theorem proving ("Prover Model") accuracy with Pass@32 metric on 3,431 ConstructiveBench problems, comparing the CoT baseline vs. ECP for answer-construction.
 ![ECP Framework Diagram](assets/experiment.png)

 ## Requirement